 First, have this handy at open houses on a tablet, so you can quickly show potential buyers the neighborhood around the property and the lifestyle attached (hence the name—lifestyle board).

-Second, it shows the seller that you are tech savvy and promoting their listing on social media, while showing buyers how on top of it you are as a realtor—tempting them to work with you to find their dream home.
+Second, it shows the seller that you are tech savvy and promoting their listing on social media, while showing buyers how on top of it you are as a real estate agent—tempting them to work with you to find their dream home.

 Finally, if a buyer from out of town is interested, you can go that extra mile of showing them not only the listing, but the community around it as well.
 Pro tip: Ask the sellers what their favorite nearby places/shops are, as they are already living that lifestyle!